LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson03.md

 ### The `Math` Object

-- Use `Math.PI` to obtain the value of the mathemtical constant pi
+- Use `Math.PI` to obtain the value of the mathemtical constant Pi
 - Understand and properly use common `Math` functions: `random`, `round`, `floor`, `ceil`, `sqrt`, `trunc`, `abs`

 ### Loops